daisy/pipeline/src/_wiki/Documentation-Contract.md

 - `dp2:apidoc`: Documentation file of type "API documentation", targeted at developers (e.g. Javadoc).
 - `dp2:source`: Documentation file that includes source code.
-- `dp2:script`: XProc file that implements a Pipeline script.
+- `dp2:script`: XProc source file that implements a Pipeline script.

 ### Properties

 - `dp2:doc`: The object (documentation file) documents the subject (source file).

+- `dp2:permalink`: The object (URI) is the target location of the subject (documentation file) within the published site.
 - `dp2:alias`: The object (URI) is an alias of the subject (source file).
 This can be used for example to link source files with URIs defined in the catalog XML.